keboola/generic-extractor/README.md

 - **pagination.offsetFromJob**(optional)
     - Use offset specified in job config for first request (**false** by default)

+            api:
+                pagination:
+                    method: offset
+                    limit: 1000
+                    offsetFromJob: true
+            config:
+                jobs:
+                    -
+                        endpoint: resource
+                        params:
+                            offset: 100 # with offsetFromJob enabled, this is used for the first request

 ### response.param

 - **pagination.method**: `response.param`